maanvithag/think-ai-ui/README.md

 [![TypeScript](https://img.shields.io/badge/typeScript-007acc?logo=typescript&logoColor=white&style=flat)](https://www.typescriptlang.org)
 [![TailwindCSS](https://img.shields.io/badge/tailwindcss-white?&logo=tailwind+css&logoColor=38bdf8&style=flat)](https://tailwindcss.com)

-[ThinkAi](https://github.com/maanvithag/thinkai) is a Python-based LLM App trained on philosophy research that can answer questions on philosophy using Chroma's Vector Search, HuggingFace tokenizers for text chunking, Meta's `bart-large-cnn` model for summarizing, and OpenAI's `gpt-3.5-turbo` model for structuring the final response.
+[ThinkAi](https://github.com/maanvithag/thinkai) is an LLM-based chatbot trained on philosophical texts using InstructGPT embeddings, Chroma's Vector Search, LangChain tokenizers for text chunking, Meta's `bart-large-cnn` model for summarizing, and OpenAI's `gpt-3.5-turbo` model for structuring the final response.
+This is wrapped with a NextJS web app hosted completely on AWS (AWS Amplify, AWS Elastic Beanstalk, and AWS EC2)

 # Basic User Flow:
 Here is how ThinkAi processes each user query;
 * User pings the [web client](http://thinkai.live/) with a query.
 * Chroma DB creates embeddings for this query
-* Using vector search, Chroma DB pulls the closest top 3 articles for the query
+* Using vector search, Chroma DB pulls the most relevant articles for the query
 * The summaries for these articles is pulled from the preprocessed `JSON` file from below and are combined by simple concatenation
 * The combined text is included in prompt for `OpenAI GPT model`
 * API call to OpenAI `gpt-3.5-turbo` model and get response